osg-htc/tutorial-dagman-intermediate/additional_examples/PreScript/README.md

 job.
 Once it finishes, the sum of the contents of `data.csv` will be printed in `job2/job2.out`.

-We now see that the `PRE` script can be used to check the input of a job and prevent the job from being submitted if something is wrong.
+You can now see that the `PRE` script can be used to check the input of a job and prevent the job from being submitted if something is wrong.
 Combined with the rescue DAG utility, this allows you to manually intervene and correct the input data, then resume the DAG from where it failed.

-For more information on the `PRE` and other types of `SCRIPT`s, see [DAGMAn Scripts Documentation](https://htcondor.readthedocs.io/en/latest/automated-workflows/dagman-scripts.html).
+* For more information on the `PRE` and other types of `SCRIPT`s, see [DAGMAn Scripts Documentation](https://htcondor.readthedocs.io/en/latest/automated-workflows/dagman-scripts.html).